Biology Resume: How to Make It Shine

 - Keep it concise and to the point.

 - Only add relevant information.
 To be frank, prospective employers don’t care right now if you like long walks and reading.
 Keep hobbies out (unless somehow relevant).
-This is a snapshot of you to get in the door for an interview.
+This is a snapshot of you getting in the door for an interview.

 - Keep it simple.
 Some jobs may be good to show off your design skills but this isn’t one of them.
 That being said, it can be easy to use Word Designs to add a bit of personality.